QureshiHK/SME/README.md

 Min volume filter: Remove features below a certain volume. (can be effective in removing improperly segmented nuclei or small debris)

-X conversion: Conversion factor of pixels to microns in x dimension
+X conversion: Conversion factor of pixels to microns in x dimension - how many microns are covered by the pixel in this dimension.
+Available fro examning raw data metadata

-Y conversion: Conversion factor of pixels to microns in y dimension
+Y conversion: Conversion factor of pixels to microns in y dimension - how many microns are covered by the pixel in this dimension.
+Available fro examning raw data metadata

-Z conversion: Conversion factor of pixels to microns in z dimension
+Z conversion: Conversion factor of pixels to microns in z dimension - how many microns are covered by the pixel in this dimension.
+Available fro examning raw data metadata
 </p>
 <br>
 <br>